 Some property can be a little complicated, especially the home.
 There are certain issues that can arise when dealing with the homestead in that it is not uncommon for one spouse to have owned the property prior to getting married.

 The waters can become muddy because, after the marriage, both spouses live in that home and create marital value within the same location and property.
 So, when a marriage dissolution occurs, the home can become both marital and non-marital and requires specialized consideration during the property division stage.

 This is where the Schmitz Formula comes into play, and it’s a technical way in which the courts manage certain complications regarding the homestead and property division.

 Finding experienced legal counsel during a divorce can make a world of difference in protecting a spouse’s rights and ensuring fair and equitable property division.
 Understanding the differences between non-marital and marital property is an important step for couples in Minnesota, where equitable distribution determines their future.

-Here at Cline Jensen P.A., we’ve guided numerous spouses through the difficult property division process, and we have satisfied testimonials to back it up.
+Here at Cline Jensen, PLLC., we’ve guided numerous spouses through the difficult property division process, and we have satisfied testimonials to back it up.

 A divorce is an emotionally taxing experience, regardless of the size of the estate.
 However, high asset divorce settlements can be an especially complex process, involving more financial assets and complications that require experienced legal support.